 We have a rolling programme of surveys to monitor the capacity of our reservoirs and these show that, generally, over a number of years siltation hasn’t been a significant problem.
 It is also generally accepted within the water industry that the removal of silt from reservoirs is considerably more expensive than creating new resources or reducing demand elsewhere.
 This cost means that reservoir dredging is very rarely cost-effective and, particularly so in this case given the results of our reservoir monitoring.

 As well as responding to unfolding droughts, we also take a more strategic approach to managing future water resources.
 Our water management team is responsible for assessing the resilience of water supply and advising the business on the potential impact of proposed canal developments (e.g. new marinas) and investment required to supplement water resources.

 The Trust reserves the right to object to or decline canal development proposals on the basis that they may have an unacceptable impact on the existing water supply.
 Unfortunately, we can never give absolute assurances to our customers about having enough water to get through every drought, regardless of the extent, duration and severity but we will do whatever we can to keep as much of the network as possible open.

-You can also download our North West positioning statement here which elaborates on water levels, specific restrictions and how everyone can help to follow our THRIFT camapign to conserve water.
+You can also download our Northern Water Resource Position Statement, which elaborates on water levels, specific restrictions and how everyone can help to follow our THRIFT campaign to conserve water.